 Police in Italy made simultaneous arrests of ‘Ndrangheta from Siderno, Calabria, while York Regional Police made their arrests.

 The Italian police describe the links and connections between the ‘Ndrangheta families in Calabria and those in Toronto as a “criminal Blockchain.”
 It’s a fitting description on some level but the ‘Ndrangheta are anything but transparent or easily traceable.

 About the ‘Ndrangheta

 The ‘Ndrangheta are a different breed of transnational criminal organization.
 They are supply chain management experts which allows them to control much of the world’s cocaine transportation and its supply chain into various countries, but they typically do not manufacture drugs or deal at the street level.
 They control large ports in the EU, which allows them to import cocaine in bulk.

-In the EU and in third world countries, and allegedly in Toronto, they are known to infiltrate, bribe and extort law enforcement and other legal gate-keepers for access and to avoid prosecution.
+In the EU and in third world countries they are known to infiltrate, bribe and extort law enforcement and other legal gate-keepers for access and to avoid prosecution.
 A recent report from an Italian Court of Appeal found that the ‘Ndrangheta has infiltrated all parts of the economy and government in Italy.

 They are extremely secretive and usually only allow entry to those of ‘Ndrangheta blood, which means those whose family originate from Calabria.